 In a special collaboration with Manual Jakarta from Indonesia, B-Side brought together three creative figures from each city to chat about their works and how the environment and culture of their homes have shaped their career in the industry.
 This time, Ayu Larasati (Jakarta) and Tok Yu Xiang (Singapore) talked about their shared passion for ceramics and pursuing this career path despite challenges in the present.

-Conversation Between Two Cities is a series of three articles that aims to showcase the glimpse of differences and similarities found Jakarta’s and Singapore’s creative industry, as two noted figures exchange their working experience.
+Conversation Between Two Cities is a series of three articles that aims to showcase the glimpse of differences and similarities found in Jakarta’s and Singapore’s creative industries, as two noted figures exchange their working experience.

 Ayu Larasati chanced upon ceramics to become one of the very few local artisan ceramists with an independent studio to her name.
-Alongside, she co-owns a boutique in Jakarta and leads workshops as she juggles her career and motherhood.
+In addition, she co-owns a boutique in Jakarta, leads workshops and juggles her career and motherhood.

-AL: I was trained as an industrial designer, actually.
+AL: I was trained as an industrial designer actually.
 It was my second year in university and we had to take classes.
-I have a background in woodworking and metal welding and took two ceramics classes.
-After that, I went to work as a product designer and fell out of touch with working with my hands, because when you’re working, you don’t really have time to make things on your own.
-I also already had a kid; my son was really young so I was trying to make something without having to leave home.
+I have a background in woodworking and metal welding, and I took two ceramics classes.
+After that, I went to work as a product designer and fell out of touch with working with my hands.
+When you’re working, you don’t really have time to make things on your own.
+I also already had a kid.
+My son was really young, so I was trying to make something without having to leave home.

-Clay was actually one of the things you can do at home, something you can make in the kitchen and bring it to fire somewhere else.
+Clay is actually one of the things you can do at home, something you can make in the kitchen and bring it to fire somewhere else.

 I thought the arrangement was very convenient for me and my situation.